CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 4: Semantic Caching for Performance Optimization.md

     ![](./media/deploy-e4t1.png)

+    >**Note:** The deployment process typically takes about 10 to 15 minutes to complete.

 1. Run **Get the deployment outputs**.
 After deployment, the script retrieves and displays key outputs such as the APIM Gateway URL, subscription keys, and Redis connection information.
 These details are required for connecting to the API endpoint and managing cache operations in the next steps.

     ![](./media/outputs-e4t1.png)